-- · Economic forecasts have been revised upwards significantly since the start of 2020 - ESB was not materially impacted by a relatively hard Brexit - although risks remain if Trade and Co-Operation Agreement between the UK and EU is compromised - Broader international tensions over trade and corporate taxation were a feature of the year - particularly between the United States and China - Q4 developments include growing political tensions between Russia and the Ukraine. constrained and vulnerable gas supplies.
-Threats to energy security became more salient - 2021 also saw a significant increase in inflation - COVID-19, combined with trade tensions and a rapid recovery in demand, has led to supply chain issues in many non-fuel areas (e.g. microprocessors, metals) - Significant increase and volatility in fuel, carbon and power prices during late 2021, Combined with the GB retail regulatory regime, this resulted in challenges for ESB's retail business
+- · Economic forecasts have been revised upwards significantly since the start of 2020 - ESB was not materially impacted by a relatively hard Brexit - although risks remain if Trade and Co-Operation Agreement between the UK and - Broader international tensions over trade and corporate taxation were a feature of the year - particularly between the United States and - Q4 developments include growing political tensions between Russia and the Ukraine. constrained and vulnerable gas supplies. - Threats to energy security became more salient 2021 also saw a significant increase in inflation COVID-19, combined with trade tensions and a rapid recovery in demand, has led to supply chain issues in many non-fuel areas (e.g.